 Steve has extensive experience of working with early years settings, primary and secondary schools to transform and use their spaces.
-Over seven years he has facilitated an extensive range of LTL projects giving him valuable insight into how schools work and what support they need.
+Over ten years he has facilitated an extensive range of GfL projects giving him valuable insight into how schools work and what support they need.

 He brings 14 years solid project management experience working with schools and the community to enhance their environment.
 He has worked for BTCV (the British Trust for Conservation Volunteers) developing and implementing conservation programmes with volunteers and for Groundwork where he led several community regeneration programmes.